By Ashok Prasad, Founder, Niyyam

 - Even experienced investors make behavioral mistakes

-- Overconfidence leads to poor decisions
+- Overconfidence leads to poor mutual fund decisions

 - Market timing rarely works consistently